 The Vanderbilt University School of Medicine administers degree programs that provide students with the knowledge, skills, and attitudes they will need to practice safe, effective, ethical, evidence-based, and patient-centered health care in the 21st century, and to contribute to the knowledge base supporting it.

-The mission of Vanderbilt University School of Medicine is to improve human health.
-To achieve this goal, we will:
+The mission of Vanderbilt University School of Medicine is to catalyze the advancement of impactful discovery, servant leadership, and lifelong learning.

-- Discover and disseminate new knowledge that advances understanding of health and disease.
+- To create, implement, and disseminate new knowledge that expands understanding of health, disease, and healthcare systems.

-- Create a diverse and broadly inclusive community of faculty, staff and students that enriches our learning environment and ensures excellence in research and patient care.
+- To build a diverse community of faculty, staff, and students that expands the richness of our learning environment and enhances excellence in all of our endeavors.